amosproj/amos2023ws06-sales-lead-qualifier/Documentation/Classifier-Comparison.md

 in future experiments.
 This resulted in an overall F1-score of ~0.11, which is significantly outperformed by the other tested models.

+### TabNet Architecture

+TabNet, short for "Tabular Neural Network," is a novel neural network architecture specifically designed for tabular data, commonly encountered in structured data, such as databases and CSV files.
+It was introduced in the paper titled "TabNet: Attentive Interpretable Tabular Learning" by Arik et al. (https://arxiv.org/abs/1908.07442).
+TabNet uses sequential attention to choose which features to reason from at each decision step, enabling interpretability and more efficient learning as the learning capacity is used for the most salient features.
+Unfortunately, TabNet similarly to our proposed 4 layer network, TabNet only learned the features of the XS class with XS f1 score of 0.84, while the other f1 scores of other classes are zeros.
+The underlying data does not seem to respond positively to neural network-based approaches.

 ## Well performing models

-In this section we will discuss the results of well performing models, which arer XGBoost, LightGBM, K-Nearest Neighbor (KNN), Random Forest, AdaBoost and Naive Bayes.
+In this sub-section we will discuss the results of well performing models, which arer XGBoost, LightGBM, K-Nearest Neighbor (KNN), Random Forest, AdaBoost and Naive Bayes.

 ### Feature subsets